kkrypt0nn/spaceflake/README.md

 A distributed generator to create unique IDs with ease; inspired by [Twitter's Snowflake](https://github.com/twitter-archive/snowflake/tree/snowflake-2010).
 Blog post about this project can be found [here](https://krypton.ninja/2022/11/08/Generating-unique-IDs-with-the-Snowflake-algorithm/).

 ## What is a Snowflake?
 Apart from being a crystal of snow, a snowflake is a form of unique identifier which is being used in distributed computing.
 It has specific parts and is 64 bits long in binary.
-I simply named my type of snowflake, a **Spaceflake**, as it does not compose of the same parts of a Twitter Snowflake and is being used for [Spacehut](https://github.com/spacehutapp) and other projects of myself.
+I simply named my type of snowflake, a **Spaceflake**, as it does not compose of the same parts of a Twitter Snowflake and is being used for [Project Absence](https://github.com/ProjectAbsence) and other projects of myself.

 ### Structure
 A Spaceflake is structured like the following: